saudbinayed/binout/LS-DYNA-sample/README.md

 as with the kinetic energy of the (impacted upon) deformable solid; the internal energy in this solid cannot be equal to the input energy from the impactor because there is a kinetic energy in the solid
 (the sum of energies of the deformable solid must be equal to the net enegies of the impactor, before and after the impact).-->

+### notes
+The model is 3D, but it was represented and solved as 2D according to the assumption of plain strain.
+Plain strain applies to cases where the third dimension (out-of-plane) is infinite, and hence there is no displacements and strains along that dimension.
+We confined ourselves to a slice of unit thickness (in the third dimension).
+Therefore, all quantities are reported in absolute units (i.e. we dropped the "per unit" thickness).